baraa-elhajj/Todo-App/README.md

 ## Features

-- Add, view, edit and delete todos
+- CRUD functions on todos + marking them as completed
 - Clear all todos in one click
 - Persistent storage with [Supabase](https://supabase.com)
 - Global state management using React Context